 There are of course costly consequences when your roof and attic do not have a proper ventilation system installed, but there are also many benefits associated with having an efficient roof ventilation system installed.

 - Outside air is able to flow naturally upward and out of the attic.

 - Prevents moisture from being trapped in roofing materials, insulation, and the structure of your home

 When looking into ventilation for your roofing system you have 2 options; ridge and roof vents.

 Ridge vents ventilate underneath the roof deck to prevent overheating and the buildup of moisture.

-Roof vents give hot and moist air a place to exit your attic, preventing roof damage and premature aging associated with the build up moisture and hot air.
+Roof vents give the hot and moist air a place to exit your attic, preventing roof damage and premature aging associated with the build-up moisture and hot air.